Blind Tiger Society

 BIography

-Bianca Cabrera is the director of Blind Tiger Society, an Oakland, CA-based performance company that serves as the primary outlet for her choreography and performance work.
-Between 2012 and 2022, Cabrera created 14 full-length works and numerous shorter pieces, with commissions and performances presented by organizations such as The Garage, ODC Theater, ODC Youth Company, CounterPULSE, vîv dance collective, SAFEhouse Arts, Seattle Inter|National Dance Festival, Links Hall/Midwest Nexus, RAW Concept Series, Ann Schnake/Mobile InTent, Yerba Buena Gardens ChoreoFest, Sheridan College, SweetPea Festival, and Kate Mitchell Creative.
-Her work has been supported by artistic residencies in Seattle, San Francisco, Oakland, and Wyoming, and has received funding from the Fleishhacker and Rainin Foundations.
-In 2014, her work was nominated for a Soul of Oakland award.
+Since 2004, I have worked at the intersection of contemporary dance, community engagement, and education—serving as a lead artist, director, and collaborator across regional and national contexts.
+I am the founding director of Blind Tiger Society, a Bay Area-based dance company that centers bold physicality, cultural dialogue, and collaborative creation.
+Currently, I serve as Director of Education and Operations at Shawl-Anderson Dance Center in Berkeley, where I oversee curriculum development, community programming, and faculty support, while also teaching in both youth and adult programs.
+I am currently an MFA Candidate in Dance through Bennington College’s Low Residency MFA program and am slated to graduate in July of 2026.
+Through my work at Bennington, I am honing skills in academic writing, publishing and researching.
+While I have been setting work since 2004, between 2012 and 2025, I have been in deep study of something focused and frenzied, an ineffable obsession that I have been fingering and figuring into 14 full-length works and numerous shorter pieces, with commissions and performances presented by organizations such as The Garage, ODC Theater, ODC Youth Company, CounterPULSE, vîv dance collective, SAFEhouse Arts, Seattle Inter|National Dance Festival, Links Hall/Midwest Nexus, RAW Concept Series, Ann Schnake/Mobile InTent, Yerba Buena Gardens ChoreoFest, Sheridan College, SweetPea Festival, State oo Play and Kate Mitchell Creative.
+My work has been supported by artistic residencies in Seattle, San Francisco, Oakland, and Wyoming, and has received funding from the Fleishhacker and Rainin Foundations.
+In 2014, my work was nominated for a Soul of Oakland award.